Soft Castagnole with a Lemon Fragrance.

 - Peanut oil (For frying)

-Once all the balls are made, heat peanut oil in a pan.
-If you don’t have a thermometer to check if the oil is ready for cooking, carefully immerse a toothpick in the center, if it sizzles and bubbles form around it, the oil is ready.
+Once all the balls are made, heat some peanut oil in a pan.
+If you do not have a thermometer to check if the oil is ready, carefully dip a toothpick in the center: if it sizzles and bubbles form around it, the oil is ready.

 The castagnole are ready to be enjoyed.